walterhiggins/WMPJS/book-outline.md

 Try calling `dice.roll(20)` a couple of times to confirm that it does in fact choose random numbers between 0 and 19.

 Our updated roll() function now takes a parameter which says how many sides the dice should have.
 The type of parameter this function takes is of type 'Number'.
 Functions can take parameters of any type, Numbers, Strings (text), Booleans (true or false), even other functions!
 We'll see an example in the next chapter of a function which takes another function as a parameter.
-Remember - functions are just values like anything else in JavaScript so they too can be assigned to variables (as we've already seen) or passed as parameters (as we'll soon see).
+Remember -- functions are just values like anything else in JavaScript so they too can be assigned to variables (as we've already seen) or passed as parameters (as we'll soon see).

 ### Default parameter values
 What happens if you call dice.roll() *without* passing a parameter?
 You can see for yourself by issuing this command at the in-game prompt:

     /js dice.roll()

-You should see `NaN` as the result. *NaN* is short for *Not a Number* in JavaScript and it means the computed value - the result of the math operations that is - was not a number.
+You should see `NaN` as the result. *NaN* is short for *Not a Number* in JavaScript and it means the computed value was not a number.
 Do you know why?
 Our function always expects a number (how many sides the dice has) and if we don't give it one, the math won't work as expected.
 Wouldn't it be nice if, when no number is passed to `dice.roll()`, it just assumes that we want the roll of a six-sided dice?
-Six-sided dice are - after all - the most common type of dice.
+Six-sided dice are, after all, the most common type of dice.
 Let's make another minor change to the *roll* function:

 @@listing dice_v4.js Rolling Dice.
 Default Parameters